 Children who have pulmonary hypertension benefit when a team of experts works together to provide their care.
 That’s what we offer through the UW Health Kids Pulmonary Hypertension Clinic.

-We diagnose, treat and manage your child’s condition and are a resource for you as well.
+We diagnose, treat and manage your child’s condition — and are a resource for parents, too.
 Our goal is to help your child live as fully as possible, with a good quality of life.

 Treatments and services

 Complete care for today’s kids and hope for tomorrow’s